gmadala/DP/README.md

 #### ci-build

   This the top-level script run for continuous integration.
 It performs a build and runs all tests and a jshint task at the end.
+This task was setup to assist the DevOps team in setting up the continuous build.
+However, it is currently getting refactoring into smaller pieces.

   *Sample usage*